mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 Recon 1, Melee (claws) 1 Claws (3d6), Hide (1).
 Number encountered: 1d6.
 Vicious flyers with razor-sharp claws.
 They soar on mountain thermals, looking for prey.

-ThunderersThunderers Intimidator (Scavenger) Plains Walker 30 2 22 1 7 10 Survival 2, Athletics 0, Persuade 2, Melee (teeth) 1 Te e t h ( 3 d 6 ) , H i d e ( 2 ).
+ThunderersThunderers Intimidator (Scavenger) Plains Walker 30 2 22 1 7 10 Survival 2, Athletics 0, Persuade 2, Melee (teeth) 1 Te e th ( 3 d 6 ) , H i de ( 2 ).
 N u m b e r e n c o u n t e r e d : 3 d 6.
 Slow, ponderous tripeds who use their great bulk to drive off competitors.

 Poisons Poisons operate in the same way as diseases, but generally work much faster and often have a wider range of effects.
 Most poisons do not have an interval but apply their damage immediately.